 Through the consideration of the four questions posed at the start of this section, the discussion has identified and discussed a number of issues that are key to the understanding of port hinterland performance.
-In many cases, imperfect knowledge and the lack of consistent, good quality data hinder the detailed understanding of the effects of different factors on the performance of hinterland transport.
-In the next section, good practice examples are highlighted.
+In particular, the lack of consistent, good quality data hinders the detailed understanding of the effects of different factors on the performance of hinterland transport and an evidence-based assessment of policy priorities for intervention.
+There is a need for the development of an integrated assessment tool which will adequately evaluate transport's role in supply chains and its contribution to countries' competitiveness.
+In the next section, examples of good practice in hinterland transport efficiency and sustainability are identified.